-There are 12 regular courses in the program, all of which have accompanying lists of suggested readings (Bibliography) and definitions of terms (Glossary) relevant to that subject.
-Courses range from eight to 25 hours in length and are taught in 11 locations throughout Colorado.
+There are 12 core courses in the program, all of which have accompanying lists of suggested readings (Bibliography) and definitions of terms (Glossary) relevant to that subject.
+Courses range from eight to 25 hours in length.

 Overview of the purpose of an archaeological laboratory and the processing sequence for artifacts and other collected materials through a laboratory including receiving, sorting, routing, cleaning, cataloging, conservation, analysis, reporting and storage.

 Basic summary of the field of archaeology, common terminology, and Colorado's place in North American prehistory.
 Also describes the PAAC program in detail, and the functions of the Colorado Archaeological Society (CAS) including interactions with the Office of the State Archaeologist of Colorado.
 State & federal laws protecting archaeological resources and codes-of-ethics also are covered.